IDASooinKim/DeepHashing/README.md

 * `__init__` Method

-> Initializes the model structure and hyperparameters, setting different graph filtering weights depending on the task.
+> Initializes the model structure and hyperparameters, setting different graph filtering weights depending on the task
-> Defines the necessary layers, activation functions, and normalization components.
+> and defines the necessary layers, activation functions, and normalization components.

 * `adj_generator` Function

-> Generates a normalized adjacency matrix and diagonal matrix from the input similarity matrix.
+> Generates a normalized adjacency matrix and diagonal matrix from the input similarity matrix
-> Performs basic preprocessing for graph filtering.
+> then performs basic preprocessing for graph filtering.

 * `Fourier` Function